ismand95/PythonForEconomists/README.md

 ### Current status

 This is very much a work-in-progress and will probably never be fully complete - however it is always a fun learning experience to create ressources for learning and development.

+### Project structure

+I will try to do as much work as possible in Jupyter Notebooks _(as I believe these are intuitive, easily distributable and have graphical abilities)_.
+The folder "Notebooks" will contain subfolders of different overall subjects (econometrics etc.).
+Under these subfolders, there'll be 1 notebook per 1 subject.
+Example of this is one notebook for Simple Linear Regression in Econometrics.

+I will try to use open data-sources and fetch data over the internet, så one only needs to download the Jupyter notebook to be able to run the code and have everything execute properly.

+### Requirements

+This collection of examples expects some programming knowledge and a working setup.
+This includes (but not limited to):

+- Working Python 3 installation
+- Working Jupyter Notebook installation
+- Misc. packages installed - these will (among others) be
+--- Pandas
+--- Numpy
+--- Scipy
+--- Matplotlib
+--- etc.